 Ok, here we go!
-The three main different versions you will find of the "Children's Catechism" (with direct links to look at the questions and answers yourself) are:
+The four main different versions you will find of the "Children's Catechism" (with direct links to look at the questions and answers yourself) are:

-- The non-copyrighted version that is readily available on the Internet.
+The non-copyrighted version that is readily available on the Internet.
 It was written in 1840 by Joseph P. Engels, based on the Westminster Shorter Catechism.
 This is most often called Catechism for Young Children.
 My favorite mobile resource for this is from The Westminster Standard, which you can find here.
-If you're looking for a version to print out easily, you can use this one from reformed.org.
+If you're looking for a version to print out easily, you can download a PDF I created with checkboxes from the Resource Library right here on the blog!
 This version has 145 questions.
 I call this the "1840 Version" on my site.

 Since the first two are very similar and have a lot of different resources from different publishers and artists out there, I've gone one (crazy) step further and compared those two in a spreadsheet so you can see which questions are the same, similar, eliminated, added, or exactly the same.